Luxembourg

 Nicolas is accompanied by angels or maybe Housécker (like the French Père Fouettard) who brings a bag of switches as a reminder to be well behaved.
 Nicholas' treats on the plates are sweets, chocolate, oranges, nuts and small gifts, such as socks, school supplies and small toys.
 Larger gifts are found under the table, today they might be Lego sets or even fancy electronics, as St. Nicholas Day is the primary day for gift giving—larger than Christmas.

-Children discover their gifts in the morning, as Kleeschen is not usually seen.
-The day is so important that primary children have a holiday from school!
+Children discover their gifts in the morning, as Klees'chen is not usually seen.
+The day is so important that nursery and elementary school children have a holiday from school!
+Older students portray Klees'chen and his companion, going from class to class, playing pranks on the teachers.

 A special St. Nicholas tradition in Luxembourg is Boxemännercher, a local pastry shaped like a stylized man, representing Saint Nicholas.
 He may be decorated with pieces of chocolate or raisins for eyes and buttons.
 The figures are made of sweetened yeast dough just for December 6th, St. Nicholas Day.